ceeoinnovations/hackathon-template/README.md

 8. Update `readme.md` in your GitHub repository.
 Get rid of all the instructions except for the Links section on top.
 Replace all three links with yours

 ## Project Submission ##
-* Share a website link with people and ask them to click `Submit Project` to gather data
+* Share a website link with people and ask them to click `Submit Project` to submit their data
 * If you want to hide a specific project, open the `projects` sheets and move the project data to the `hidden` tab
 * Go to your website to see updates.
 It may take a couple of minutes to get updated